HamiltonianCycle/ClassNameDeobfuscator/README.md

 # ClassNameDeobfuscator
 This is a simple script to parse through the .smali files produced by apktool and extract the .source annotation lines.

 Obfuscation can be a pain to deal with when reversing an app.
 However, some apps do not have the `.source` annotation line removed/mangled druing the obfuscation process.
-This leaves the original Java class file's name intact in the obfuscated code.
+This leaves the original Java class file name intact in the obfuscated code.
 We can abuse this to partially deobfuscate the class names.

+To be clear, I am not claiming that I am the first to discover this, for lack of a better term let's call it, information leakage.
+However, I did stumble upon it independently while reversing an obfuscated app.
+While looking at a smali file, I noticed a `.source` line and a lightbulb went off.
+So, I threw together this script to show off the extent of what information can be revealed.
+See the demo section below for some relevant Proguard details.

 ## Requirements
  * This assumes you have run `apktool` (or some other smali producing tool) to create smali files for the target app